yast/yast-installation/doc/control-file.md

 ### Proposals

-Part of the installation workflows are proposal screens, which consists of group of related configuration settings.
+Part of the installation workflows are proposal screens, which consist of a group of related configuration settings.
 For example *Network*, *Hardware* and the initial *Installation* proposal.

 If you want for some reason to add or modify a proposal, which is